 Supplies: Eye protection, ear protection, half inch piece of ground rod, landscape adhesive, tape measure, pencil, Sharpie

-I’ll show you how to install this light in a segmental block column, which is very common n landscapes today.
-First, let’s begin by removing the capstone.
-It’s not a bad idea to use two chisels together to break the glue that’s holding down the stone.
-Once you have broken the top stone away from the glue, you can now pry that stone up and lift it free from the top of the column.
+Step 1: Remove the capstone.
+Use two chisels together to break the glue that’s holding down the stone.
+Once you’ve broken the top stone away from the glue, you can pry that stone up and lift it free from the top of the column.
 With the capstone removed, we can now see the center cavity where our wire will run.

-To get our wire inside the column, we must first clear away the stone or mulch from the digging area.
-Begin digging straight down in front of the column; you’re going to need to clear the gravel and dirt away until you fully expose the bottom block at the bottom of the column.
+Step 2: Dig.
+To get our wire inside the column, first clear away the stone or mulch from the digging area.
+Begin digging straight down in front of the column; clear the gravel and dirt away until you fully expose the bottom block in the column.
 Then dig back away from the column – just be sure you don’t under-dig the column; you want to leave that gravel in place.

 Step 6: Score a trough.
-With your angle grinder and the diamond wheel, begin scoring a trough on that line that we just marked.
-This line’s going to need to be about a half an inch wide by half an inch deep.
-We need to ensure that the wire lays flat all the way inside the trough so the top cap will lay flush.
+With your angle grinder and the diamond wheel, begin scoring a trough on the line that you just marked.
+This line will need to be about half an inch wide by half an inch deep to ensure that the wire lays flat all the way inside the trough so the top cap will lay flush.

 Step 7: Set the fixture in place.
 Be sure to slide the brass tube all the way up to the back of the light fixture; this will protect the wire.
 With a tape measure, make sure that there’s equal distance from side to side; you want to make sure that light sits nice and even on the front of the post.